-212. Cessation of industrial dispute.-(1) If the party raising an industrial dispute under section 210 fails to-
+212. Cessation of industrial dispute.- (1) If the party raising an industrial dispute under section 210 fails tothe dispute shall cease to exist on the expiry of such specified time or date.

 - (a) make a request to the Conciliator to conciliate in the dispute under section 210(4) within the time specified therein, or - (b) commence strike or lock-out on the date specified in the notice served under section 211(1), or - (c) refer the dispute to the Labour Court for settlement or serve notice of strike or lock-out, within the time specified in section 211 (1);